emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 summary: I've now put about 2000 km on my e-bike (~1250 miles) and want to write out my thoughts on an e-bike compared to a normal bike — the good and the bad.
 tags:
   - ebike
+  - egret
 resources:
   - src: "*16x9*"
     params:
       alt: A blue Kona e-bike and purple vintage Trek in front of a view of the San Francisco Bay facing towards the East Bay, some time after the sun has set
 ---

-## Caveats
+## Disclaimers

+1. These are reflections on my Kona Dew-E ([egret]({{< ref "/tags/egret" >}})), which is a mid-drive e-bike.
-1. I don't think I've owned an e-bike long enough to have solid opinions.
-I expect a lot of these takes to change.
-Thus, this post is a sort of signpost of my thoughts on e-bikes after a few months.
+1. This post is a sort of signpost of my thoughts on e-bikes after a few months and I expect many of these thoughts to change.
 1. I haven't carried kids or pets on this bike, and it's not a cargo bike.[^3]
 1. This has been my do-everything bike for the last three months.
 I've ridden it on and off the road, carried heavy loads up steep San Francisco hills without running out of breath, and attached a Burley trailer to it to get 40 lbs of firewood up to the Presidio.
-So, while these are preliminary opinions, I think they're well-informed.
+This is well-rounded riding and my opinions are of course based on that, but your riding might be different!

 [^3]: It's not a long-tail, bakfiet, or other specialized cargo bike.
 It's just a standard double-triangle bike with an 1127 mm wheelbase and no integrated racks.